Connect with others who understand.

 Childbirth

-Due to hormonal and physical changes, new mothers may experience postpartum depression in the weeks and months following childbirth.
 Like all other forms of depression, postpartum depression is not a character flaw or a sign a mother does not love her baby, but a serious mental illness that can be treated.
 While the exact cause of postpartum depression isn’t known, financial or marital stress, complications during pregnancy or in birth or breastfeeding, and insufficient support in tending to the baby are all recognized risk factors.

 Environmental Factors

 Seasonal affective disorder (SAD) is associated with a lack of sunlight during the fall and winter months.
 Some researchers believe that in people with SAD, lack of sunlight causes dysfunction in part of the brain called the hypothalamus.
 SAD may lead to an overproduction of melatonin (a hormone that makes you feel sleepy) or an underproduction of serotonin (a hormone responsible for sleep, appetite, and mood).
-Low levels of sunlight may also disturb the body’s circadian rhythm, the internal clock that helps to regulate the sleep/wake cycle.
+Low levels of sunlight may also disturb the body’s circadian rhythm, the internal clock that helps to regulate the sleep-wake cycle.

 All updates must be accompanied by text or a picture.